wso2/docs-is/en/docs/administer/blue-green-data-encryption-keyrotation.md

 *   Security breach requirements

 !!! note
-    The above mentioned cryptoperiods can vary based on other factors like the sensitivity of data and the amount of data we have etc.
+    The above mentioned cryptoperiods can vary based on other factors like the sensitivity of data and the amount of data we have.

 ------------------------------------------------------------------------